-- Always order your appraisals on the Internet.
+- Order your appraisals on the Internet.

-- It's relatively easy to appraise a cookie-cutter house.
-Most of an appraiser's time is spent analyzing how elements unique to a property add to or detract from what otherwise would be a property's market value.
-At the time you order your report, be sure to let us know if there are unique characteristics of the home or surrounding area -- for example, it's recently had an addition constructed, it's subject to zoning restrictions, it's predisposed to flooding.
-These are things we would find out on our own anyway, and knowing them as soon as possible will likely make your report arrive faster.
+- Cookie-cutter homes are relatively easy to appraise.
+Most of an appraiser's time is spent analyzing how unique details add to or detract from what otherwise would be a property's market value.
+When you order your report, let us know if there are unique details of the home or surrounding area -- for example, it's had a recent addition put on, it's subject to zoning restrictions, it's predisposed to flooding.
+While these are things that we'd find out on our own, knowing them early on makes your report arrive earlier.